-PSY.202 Psychology of Personality 3
+PSY.202 Psychology of Personality

 This course offers a study of the major problems, concepts and formulations of personality.
 It will include development and structure of personality, including such topics as adjustment, social adequacy, work environments, aggression, prejudice and other behaviors.
+Offered: As Needed

-Prerequisites: A COMPASS Reading score of 83 or above is required to enroll in this course, or RDG.096 with a grade of C or better, or an ACT Reading score of 20 or higher.
+Prerequisites: A COMPASS Reading score of 83 or above is required to take this course or take RDG.096 with a grade of C or better or consent of instructor.